thiagovscoelho/NelsonNL/README.md

 # NelsonNL

-Providing a sound and complete semantics for NL is an open problem in connexive logic.
+“Providing a sound and complete semantics for NL is an open problem in connexive logic.” —Heinrich Wansing, [SEP](https://plato.stanford.edu/entries/logic-connexive/)

 This project is a vibe-specified, vibecoded attempt to solve it.
 I only began this because, when I threw the problem at ChatGPT for kicks, it spat out something that looked correct even to my math-understanding friends.
 Now I’m trying to finish it so as to give humanity a working semantics for these axioms.